 The best way to see whether you would enjoy practicing karate, and to ask any questions, is to come along to watch or participate in a class.
-We offer a no-strings attached trial class period for prospective students to ensure our programs are right for you.
-Kids can train four times per week on Mon, Tue, Wed & Thursday at 5:30pm.
+We offer a no-strings-attached trial class period for prospective students to ensure our programs are right for you.
+Parents can also train with their children in the Juniors Program, or train in the Seniors Program.

 Our dojo is not a commercial school, and while we encourage everyone to enquire about joining, we only accept those who will be committed to their training as students and are happy to recommend other dojo to you if we are not the appropriate school for you.
 Students are required to commit to training at least twice per week.
 We endeavour to keep class sizes small and utilise multiple instructors to ensure an effective teacher-to-student ratio is maintained.

 Please note that students aged between 5 and 6 years old will undergo an assessment for concentration and coordination to make sure our program is suitable for them at their younger age.

 As a non-profit organisation, we're able to keep our membership fees quite low, from $7-14 per class, depending on how often you train.
 View our Timetable & Fees page for more information.

 Classes in the Juniors Program run for 45 minutes and are also run with the Australian Government's national initiative, the Active After-School Communities (AASC) in mind, which encourages primary school-aged children to actively engage in physical activity through a fun and positive experience.